MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-guidelines.md

 #customer intent: As a developer, I want to understand what are the best practices when working with authentication to grant users the optimal experience.
 ---

-# Workload authentication guidelines & deep dive
+# Workload authentication guidelines and deep dive

 Before we get familiar with guidelines on how to work with authentication when building workloads, make sure you went over [Authentication overview](./authentication-concept.md) and [Authentication setup](./authentication-tutorial.md).

-Let's go over some concepts before we talk about Working with tokens & consents:
+Let's go over some concepts before we talk about Working with tokens and consents:

 ## Data plane and control plane APIs